anerip98/monitoring-cities/README.md

 # Monitoring Cities

-This repository contains presentations related to monitoring and analysing cities that introduce analyses of different cities on topics like:
+This repository contains google earth engine code presentations related to monitoring and analysing cities that introduce analyses of different cities on topics like:

 * Air pollution (NO2, CO, Aerosol)
 * Solar potential (Calculated using building footprint and plot-level land use data)